 Do you develop custom solutions to suit your clients’ specific requirements?

 “Our standard software licence includes conducting virtual reality behaviour training in cleanrooms.
 Furthermore, we work with our partner Mediasquad to develop high-end 3D environments that enable us to offer the most realistic depictions possible of our clients’ own cleanrooms.
 We are a provider of training, so it goes without saying that combining psychology, technology and industry expertise is integral to what we do.
-We obtain our cleanroom expertise through our industry expert André Karrer and in-depth exchanges with our customers.
+We obtain our cleanroom expertise through in-depth exchanges with our customers.
 The technical implementation is of decisive importance here: Our expertise in the field of software development allows us to successfully transfer concepts into our virtual reality training designs.”

 What benefits does virtual training offer in comparison to conventional training?